judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-07-12-blumenau-brazil-travel-guide.markdown

 ---
 title:			In the south of Brazil, find Germany in the town of Blumenau
 categories:		brazil
-tags:			brazil, craft beer, santa catarina, south america, travel guide, wine
+tags:
+  - brazil
+  - craft beer
+  - santa catarina
+  - south america
+  - travel guide
+  - wine
 destination:	Blumenau
 excerpt:		Blumenau is the craft beer capital of Brazil, and is also in the heart of wine country, pulling cultural and architectural inspirations from Germany.
 image:			/assets/images/2017/04/Blumenau-Santa-Catarina-Brazil.jpg